- Aim of this information

 - Disclosure and Barring Service – The DBS are a government body responsible for carrying out standard and enhanced criminal record checks

-- For practical information – More information can be found in section on understanding your criminal record
+- For practical information – More information can be found in our section on understanding your criminal record

 - To discuss this issue with others – Read and share your experiences on our online forum